Epic Kielbasa Recipes you will love! Everything from soups and stews to appetizers and side dishes with Kielbasa!

 One of the most popular recipes on the blog is this Crock Pot Gumbo Recipe that you can make with Kielbasa.
 It has been viewed over 400K times in the past few months.
 It is a great main dish to enjoy!
 Another great comfort food!

 Popular kielbasa soup garnishes include cheddar cheese, sour cream, and red pepper flakes.

 Although this deconstructed cabbage roll soup calls for sour cabbage, you can swap it for sauerkraut, as this is fundamentally the same product.
 Leftovers freeze well, making this the ideal make-ahead recipe when you want a comforting soup at the ready.

-Serve this cozy soup with our Crockpot Ranch Oyster Crackers or our Dill Seasoned Oyster Crackers.
+Serve this cozy soup with ouror our .

 I made this for my husband, John, a Southern-bred aficionado of anything Cajun, Southern, or plain spicy.
-This kielbasa and shrimp stew with okra, diced tomatoes, and Cajun seasoning is Cajun-inspired, although we weren’t quite committed to calling it a Cajun shrimp stew.
+This kielbasa and shrimp stew with okra,, and is Cajun-inspired, although we weren’t quite committed to calling it a Cajun shrimp stew.